MaxiSack/RNAival/README.md

 # RNAival

-Python based program for the identification of effective siRNAs and the evaluaiton of effective dsRNAs.
+Python-based program for the identification of effective siRNAs and the evaluation of effective dsRNAs.

 ## Requirements
 Linux, Mac or a WSL-capable Windows version